jonboland/workingdays/README.md

 # workingdays

-Takes a date and prints the number of working days left in the associated month.
+A command line application that takes a date and prints the number of working days left in the associated month.